lifadev/archive_aws-lambda-go-net/README.md

 func init() {
 	ln := net.Listen()

-	// Amazon API Gateway Binary support out of the box.
+	// Amazon API Gateway binary media types are supported out of the box.
+	// If you don't send or receive binary data, you can safely set it to nil.
 	Handle = apigatewayproxy.New(ln, []string{"image/png"}).Handle

 	// Any Go framework complying with the Go http.Handler interface can be used.